pndang/pndang.github.io/index.md

 ---
 ---

+## About me

+From the San Francisco Bay Area, born and raised in Vietnam.

+I specialize in retail & medical office property investment advisory as part of the Levin Johnston Group at Marcus & Millichap, supporting clients in acquisitions, dispositions, development, and 1031 exchanges.
+My partners are Adam Levin and Robert Johnston, who consistently rank top of the firm and are also my mentors, with over 35 years of combined experience in brokerage and property ownership.

+Prior to joining the team, I went to school in beautiful San Diego for four years, where I gained experience across the public, private, and nonprofit sectors — including private capital lending, development, city planning, landscape architecture, software engineering, and data sciences — in both academia at UC San Diego and professional practice.

+Graduate from the University of California San Diego ('25) with a Bachelor of Science in Data Science, Bachelor of Science in Real Estate & Development, and minor in Urban Studies & Planning.

 ## About my team

 [Levin Johnston](https://levinjohnston.com/) is a top-performing investment advisory team at Marcus & Millichap, built on long-term relationships, thoughtful analysis, and a genuine commitment to helping investors make confident real estate decisions across the United States.